skeeto/skeeto.github.com/_posts/2021-07-30-strcpy-a-niche-function-you-don-t-need.markdown

 The `rsize_t` is a `size_t` with a "restricted" range (`RSIZE_MAX`, probably `SIZE_MAX/2`) intended to catch integer underflows.
 If you [accidentally compute a negative length][ovf], it will be a very large number in unsigned form.
-(An indicator that `size_t` should have originally been defined as signed.)
+(An indicator that [`size_t` should have originally been defined as signed][signed].)
 This will be outside the restricted range, and so the operation isn't attempted due to a likely underflow.

 These "safe" functions were modeled after functions of the same name in MSVC.
 However, as noted, there are no practical implementations of Annex